STAT545-UBC-hw-2019-20/stat545-hw-trevor-baker/Assignments/Assignment_03/hw03_dplyr.md

                                 values=c("darkslategray4","firebrick4","grey"), #order apprently needs to be in reverse of when called labels=c("Kuwait","Equatorial Guinea","Other")) +
             theme_bw() +
-            labs(title="Kuwait and Equatorial Guinea have had major population \n fluctuations due to armed conflict", #\n for line break x="",
+            labs(title="Kuwait and Equatorial Guinea have had major population \n fluctuations due to armed conflict", x="",
                  y="5-year population change (%)")
 ```

+I looked for patterns in population change by country over the course of the dataset.
+Equatorial Guinea and Kuwait stood out because they both have periods that rank among the highest and lowest 5-year population changes among all countries.
+This is due to armed conflict, with Equatorial Guinea having a period of political violence and war in the 1970's and Kuwait being in conflict with Iraq in the late 1980's and early 1990's.
+The table and graph both show percentage change over 5-year periods.

 <div class="twoC">